Certificate of the Georgia Association of Code Enforcement

 - Clean and Beautiful commissioners, directors, board members

-All of the classes are taught on a rotating schedule.
-Based on your choice of class selections, you can earn up to 15 hours of credit toward your certificate level at each of the two conferences offered annually—one in the spring and one in the fall.
+All of the classes in each level of training are taught on a rotating schedule.
+Based on course selections, a participant can earn up to 15 hours of credit toward a certificate at each of the two conferences offered annually, one in the spring and one in the fall.

 Cultural Differences in Code Enforcement